History of the Fellowship

-Health for America (HFA) started as a standalone nonprofit in 2012, co-founded by Madhura Bhat, who holds an MBA, an MPH, and an MA in Communications, and Dr. Kapil Parakh, a cardiologist who currently works at Google and leads efforts on improving the search experience around health.
-Their goal was to accelerate the pace of health innovation, while shaping the next generation of leaders who otherwise may not have an opportunity to innovate in such a focused and meaningful way early in their careers.
-They also wanted to give this rising talent the right educational foundation in health broadly, as well as human-centered design and lean startup methodology.
+Health for America (HFA) started as a standalone nonprofit in 2012, co-founded by Madhura Bhat and Dr. Kapil Parakh.
+Their goal was to accelerate the pace of health innovation, while giving the next generation of healthcare leaders and innovators the right educational foundation in health broadly, as well as human-centered design and lean startup methodology.

-In January 2016, MedStar Health expanded its commitments to innovation and education by making HFA an ongoing fellowship program within the MedStar Institute for Innovation (MI2).
-“As soon as we became fully engaged with the program, we knew that it belonged at MedStar Health full-time, aligned with the mission of MI2 to catalyze innovation that advances health,” says Mark Smith, MD, chief innovation officer of MedStar Health and director of MI2.
+In January 2016, MedStar Health expanded its commitments to innovation and education by making HFA a fellowship program within the MedStar Institute for Innovation (MI2).
 Read more in the related press release.

 After shaping the early careers of 17 innovators, the HFA program concluded in mid-2018.
 Learn more about HFA’s impact at MedStar and beyond in this closing blog post.